Frequently Asked Questions

 No, do not apply PRO SHOT® Floor Restorer to a damp or wet floor.
 The floor must be completely dry before application.
 If you do apply it to a wet floor, the floor will not shine.

 8. Can PRO SHOT® Floor Restorer be applied over a previously waxed floor?

 No. You should first remove the previous wax.
 Always clean and dry the floor, and then apply PRO SHOT® Floor Restorer.
-PRO SHOT® needs a dry surface to stick to.
+PRO SHOT® needs a clean dry surface to stick to.

 9. How often should I reapply PRO SHOT® Floor Restorer?

 This will vary for several reasons.
 The amount of traffic and the amount of abuse to your floor will determine how often you apply PRO SHOT® Floor Restorer.
 If you have kids or pets, you’ll need to apply PRO SHOT® Floor Restorer more often than someone without kids or pets.

 10. Will PRO SHOT® Floor Restorer help protect my floors?